merkle-open/twig-nitro-library/README.md

 ### Loader
 The `TerrificLoader` extends the `Twig_Loader_Filesystem` as it actually loads templates from the filesystem.
 An implementation of `TemplateLocatorInterface` provides the paths where the loader should search for templates.

+### Locator
+An implementation of `TemplateLocatorInterface` should return a list of paths where templates live.
+These should be in the form of `['frontend/components/atoms', 'frontend/components/molecules', 'frontend/components/organisms']`.
+The component directory will be provided by the `TerrificLoader` (`Example/example.[ext]`).

 ### ConfigReader
 Reads nitro's `config.json` and parses essential information such as the component paths and file extension.